 Instructions

-2. If you are using a juicer, then run the fruit pieces through the juicer.
-Collect the juice in a pitcher, stir in the lemon juice and sweetener (optional), and serve immediately.
+2. If you are using a juicer, then run the produce through the juicer.
+Collect the juice in a pitcher.
+Stir in the ground cinnamon and serve immediately.

-3. If you are using a food processor or blender, add the pears, water, lemon juice, and sweetener (optional) to the base.
+3. If you are using a food processor or blender, add the pears, apples, lemon, ginger, and water to the base.
 Blend or process on high for 20-30 seconds, or until the mixture is smooth.

 4. Then, pour the blended juice through a nut milk bag, squeezing it from the top down to drain the juice into a pitcher.
 Discard the collected pulp, or save it and use it for another purpose.